swcarpentry/make-novice/_episodes/01-intro.md

 intended usage, and operating system.
 However, they all share the same fundamental concepts as Make.

-Also, you might get across build generation scripts e.g. [GNU Autoconf][autoconf] and [CMake][cmake].
+Also, you might come across build generation scripts e.g. [GNU Autoconf][autoconf] and [CMake][cmake].
 Those tools do not run the pipelines directly, but rather generate files for use with the build tools.